lpego/cybo/README.md

 ### Known bugs
 If the the `.csv` export contains empty values for certain variables (e.g. "What webinars are you interested in?"), it will throw an error; could fix it with a `try` construct but seems unnecessary at this point...

+In dev container `LaTeX-custom-devcontainer`, on Windows the SSH agent doesn't communicate correctly with Docker, so authentication doesn't currently work (e.g. github).

 ## What to do for...
- - *Get participant emails, webinar info etc from website export*: on [CYBO's Word Press website](https://conferenceyoungbotanists.000webhostapp.com/) go to Admin panel > User Registration form > Settings > Export > Select registration form.
+ - *Get participant emails, webinar info from website export*: on [CYBO's Word Press website](https://conferenceyoungbotanists.000webhostapp.com/) go to Admin panel > User Registration form > Settings > Export > Select registration form.
 Save in this repo, then run `parse_wp_users` changing variable `filename`.
  - *Send Zoom invitation to webinar participants*: run `webinar_invitation.py` and change the following variables: `filename`, `speaker` , `zoom_invite` as well as the arguments in the `send_email` function call.
+ - *Generate LaTeX certificates locally with Docker*: in VS Code, open repo folder in dev container (Ctrl+Shift+P -> "Dev container: Open Folder in Container..."); in `certificates_autofill.tex` , change the filename with participants (line 165); with VS Code extension LaTeX workshop, compile with "Recipe: pdflatex"; this should output a multipage PDF with all teh participants names named `certificates_autofill.pdf`.
- - *Send certificates to webinar participants*: run `certificates.py` and change variables as above.
+ - *Send certificates to webinar participants*: run `certificates.py` and change variables as above (splits multipage PDF into single files too).
  - *"Token expired" error*: run `OAuth2_email_test.py` and follow browser-based authentication to renew it.
 Use hardcoded arguments (commented out in the script) if `argparse` mode fails.

  ## Trials & Tribulations